 Maps: We do not provide detailed maps and elevation profiles to respect the privacy of the landowners who allow one-day access through their property to make this event possible.
 There are two significant climbs just after aid stations 3 and 4, and a significant descent at the end of the course.

-*No refunds or registration transfers after April 1st, 2016. $15 change fee to switch to different Sunflower Event catagory.
+*No refunds or registration transfers after April 1st, 2017. $15 refund/transfer fee prior to April 1st.
 If you are having any registration difficulties, please contact our registration partner, April at Databar: email@example.com